cliffdevop/cliffdevop/README.md

 - 👋 Hi, I’m @cliffdevop
 - 👀 I’m interested in python and JS
 - 🌱 I’m currently learning and could use some professional coaching and touch :)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with a pro on these languages.
 - 📫 I can be reached on +46790185558

 <!---